 Blog

-Nearly 75% of employers admit they’ve hired the wrong person for a job.
+Nearly 75% of employers admit they’ve hired the wrong person for a job, and the average cost of a bad hire is $17,000.
 The best way to avoid this mistake is a strong, consistent interview process.
 By asking strategic interview questions, you are more likely to hire the right person for the job.

 But how do you determine which strategic interview questions to ask candidates?
-After all, the best interview questions depend on the job opening, the company, the industry, and even the hiring manager.
+After all, interview questions should be specific to the job opening, the company, the industry, and even the hiring manager.
+If you ask only generic questions, you’re likely to get generic answers.

 No matter the case, hiring managers want to ask the best questions to get the best answers, which will help them determine whether the candidate is qualified for the position they have open.